ibm-cloud-docs/CDN/cdn-example-code.md

             "South America"
         ],
         "descriptions": [
-            "All hits to the edge servers from the end-users.", "Total number of megabytes transferred between the edge to the end user.", "Number of hits that returned response code - 0XX", "Number of hits that returned response code - 200", "Number of hits that returned response code - 206",
+            "All hits to the Edge servers from the end-users.", "Total number of megabytes transferred between the Edge to the end user.", "Number of hits that returned response code - 0XX", "Number of hits that returned response code - 200", "Number of hits that returned response code - 206",